 Can I delay or skip a withdrawal bleed (period)?

-There are times when it is useful not to have vaginal bleeding (a period between packs), for example, during exams or holidays.
+There are times when it is useful not to have a period - for example, during exams or holidays.
 Check with your doctor or nurse about the best way to do this with your particular brand of pill.
-For the commonly used pill types (that is, not bi-phasic or tri-phasic or every day types) you can go straight into your next pack without a break.
+For the commonly used pill types (that is, not bi-phasic or tri-phasic or the pills that are taken every day with 28 pills in the packet) you can go straight into your next pack without a break.
 Have the usual seven-day break at the end of the second packet.

 Further reading & references